geo-frontend/nlmaps/README.md

     //set it as active layer
     map.setMapTypeId(mylayer.name);

-To comply with Google's [terms of service](https://developers.google.com/maps/terms?hl=en#10-license-restrictions) we will also add a layer switcher control so the standard map is available.
+To comply with Google Maps JavaScript API [Terms of Service](https://developers.google.com/maps/terms?hl=en#10-license-restrictions) we will also add a layer switcher control so the standard map is available.

     //add control for switching between layers
     let mapTypeIds = [mylayer.name, 'roadmap']